‘The View from the Shard’ or ‘The Shard’ is the highest viewing platform in London.

 Yes, you can buy tickets to The Shard at the last minute.

-You can use THIS LINK to book your online tickets or decide to buy them at the venue itself.
+You can use THIS LINK to book your last minute Shard tickets or decide to buy them at the venue itself.

 We recommend buying it online for multiple reasons: